 - G 2.1.1 For the purpose of this standard, trespass is defined as the unauthorised access to prohibited areas of the GB mainline railway, which can result in injury, harm to human life, or damage to rail assets.
-Trespass includes but is not limited to: - a) Accessing the track for purposes, such as: - i) fare evasion; - ii) crime (including theft, vandalism, graffiti); - iii) anti-social behaviour; - iv) social or recreational activity; - v) convenience (including shortcuts); and - vi) to retrieve dropped items. - b) Accessing the track at a station, including via station ramps; and - c) Entering the railway boundary to gain unauthorised access to rail plant, vehicles or other assets. - G 2.1.2 In the context of this standard, trespass is not: - a) Passengers already travelling on a train, accessing unauthorised parts of the train. - b) Passengers accessing an unauthorised part of a train, from a platform or authorised area. - c) Level crossing misuse, unless the person is using the crossing as an access point into a permanently unauthorised area such as the track.
-Level crossing risk is managed through specific level crossing risk assessments and mitigation measures. - d) Unauthorised access to controlled or secured areas that are not on the operational railway, for example, secured areas in stations, railway buildings or offices. - G 2.1.3 This standard does not specifically cover the mitigation of suicidal or pre-suicidal behaviour, as a different range of mitigations tend to be implemented for suicide prevention.
-A 'person in crisis' acting for reasons of suicide or self-harm is considered differently to a standard trespass event.
-However, some parts of the trespass risk assessment may indirectly address elements of risk of harm from suicidal or pre-suicidal behaviour, where that coincides with unauthorised access of railway infrastructure.
+Trespass includes but is not limited to: - a) Accessing the track for purposes, such as: - i) fare evasion; - ii) crime (including theft, vandalism, graffiti); - iii) anti-social behaviour; - iv) social or recreational activity; - v) convenience (including shortcuts); and - vi) to retrieve dropped items. - b) Accessing the track at a station, including via station ramps; and - c) Entering the railway boundary to gain unauthorised access to rail plant, vehicles or other assets. - G 2.1.2 In the context of this standard, trespass is not: - a) Suicidal or pre-suicidal behaviour.
+However, it does include trespassers who are exhibiting indications of more general mental health issues that may encourage disinhibited and risk-taking behaviour that can lead to trespass.
+A 'person in crisis' acting for reasons of suicide or self-harm is dealt with differently.
+However, some parts of the trespass risk assessment may indirectly address elements of risk of harm from suicidal or pre-suicidal behaviour, where that coincides with accessing railway infrastructure. - b) Passengers already travelling on a train accessing otherwise unauthorised parts of the train. - c) Level crossing misuse, unless the person is using the crossing as an access point into a permanently unauthorised area such as the track. - d) Unauthorised access to controlled or secured areas that are not on the operational railway, for example, secured areas in stations, railway buildings or offices.